 Once a thriving port town, Georgetown is DC’s oldest neighborhood and still reveals glimpses of mule-drawn boats and flour mills.
 Discover Georgetown’s cosmopolitan past, where people from every continent and many religions lived together and built an eclectic culinary community.

 If you listen closely, you’ll hear melodies from one of the oldest jazz clubs in the country, or feel the chill from the spookiest stairs ever used in film history.
 More than just a premier shopping destination, Georgetown has a delicious and culturally-diverse history that might surprise you.

-The Georgetown food tour departs from approximately M Street and Wisconsin Avenue at 1 p.m.
-Exact address will be given at time of ticket purchase.
+The Georgetown Food Tour departs from Cady’s Alley at 1 pm.
+Exact address will be given at the time of ticket purchase.